-The Association has gone all out to find those troopers who do not know of the Association but would like to join.
+The Association has gone all out to find those troopers who do not know of the Association.
 Over 1300 Invitation to Join letters were sent out to those who carried on, and sustained, the Cav tradition after COL Stockton's command.